fastify/fastify-mysql/README.md

 ```

 ## TypeScript
 As `mysql2` expose four different type of client, we do not specify the typing for you.
-You need to specify the type yourself follow by the example below.
+You need to specify the type yourself following the example below.
 ```ts
 import { MySQLConnection, MySQLPool, MySQLPromiseConnection, MySQLPromisePool } from 'fastify-mysql'